• ECTS

 Critical thinking

-Innovation, creativity, how do you find out?
+Innovation, creativity, how do we discover them?

 Bibliographic research